Installation and Configuration

 For more information regarding each attribute in the config file, please see below:

 The code snippet below shows the NetaceaConfig.json file discussed above.
 This must be populated with the details Netacea has provided for your organisation.
+This can be copied and pasted with all the relevant details from the Netacea Admin porttal.

 {